helium/HIP/0026-HIP-Voting.md

 - At the end of the voting period the mesure will only pass if there is 60% of the voting tokens are in favor of the changes.
 This will be easily auditable from the blockchain to see how many `VNT` are for and against.

+- Then the proposed blockchain changes can be added to the network at a future time, after testing with testnests, and a smooth impmentation.

 -`votingNetworkToken` New token for voting  on the network

 -`votingBurn` New transcation to burn hnt to propose the transcation.
 This cost 10 HNT, and contains the info about the new hip.